georgehg/ifood-fullstack-test/webapp/README.md

 ## Configuration

-The server port is defaulted to 7200, but it can be changed creating an environment variable named `PORT` with another port number.
+The server port is defaulted to 7200, but it can be changed creating an environment variable named `WEB_PORT` with another port number.

+Two environment variables can be created to configure the API Gateway address:

+- To configure API Gateway host address create variable GTW_HOST
+- To configure API Gateway port number create variable GTW_PORT

+If this two variables is are not created at server startup, the API Gateway address will be defaulted to `localhost:5200`

 ## Running

-After successfully installation, you can startup the application using npm or other tools, like [forever](https://github.com/foreverjs/forever) for example, using the file ./src/server/server.js.
+After successfully installation, you can startup the application using npm or other tools, like [forever](https://github.com/foreverjs/forever) for example, using the file [server.js](./src/server/server.js).

 - Using npm